privacysandbox/protected-auction-key-value-service/getting_started/quick_start.md

 Note that this uses a v2 getvalues endpoint.
 This endpoint uses a generic API definition which maps to the generic UDF signature and is not limited to a particular application such as Protected Audience.
 The v1 API used previously on the other hand is specific to Protected Audience.
+The example UDF used here does not conform to the Protected Audience API so the v1/getvalues curl call which is specific to Protected Audience would not succeed.

 ## Protected Audience UDF